-The Village agrees to compensate all permanent full-time employees at straight time rate up to eight (8) hours per day for all training, schools, and courses which the Village requires an employee to attend.
+The Village agrees to compensate all permanent full-time employees for all training, schools, and courses which the Village requires an employee to attend.
+The Village agrees to compensate bargaining unit employees for all hours spent traveling or receiving instruction at the applicable straight time or overtime rate.
 The Village may provide a vehicle for the employee to use to attend the seminar.
-When an employee is required to use his/her own automobile, the Village will provide reimbursement for mileage (at the rate approved by the Internal Revenue Service), tolls, parking and garage charges.
-Employees shall be reimbursed for the actual cost of meals, up to \$5.00 for breakfast, \$6.00 for lunch and \$16.00 for dinner.
+When an employee is required to use his/her own automobile, the Village will provide reimbursement for mileage (at the rate approved by the Internal Revenue Service), tolls, parking, and garage charges.
+Employees shall be reimbursed for the actual cost of meals up to \$13.00 for breakfast, \$14.00 for lunch, and \$23.00 for dinner.
 Receipts are required for all reimbursements.
 No reimbursement for alcohol will be made.
-In the event that an employee needs to stay overnight at such training/school session, the Village will set up and pre-pay for lodging as long as the employee provides the Village notice at least 15 days in advance of said training.
-Likewise, the Village will pay for training that an employee is required to attend because the Village required that employee to attend said training.
+In the event an employee needs to stay overnight at such training/school session, the Village will set up and pre-pay for lodging as long as the employee provides the Village notice at least 15 days in advance of said training.
+Likewise, the Village will pay for training an employee is required to attend because the Village required that employee to attend said training.